Tropical Storm Higos (2020)

-Severe Tropical Storm Higos, known in the Philippines as Tropical Depression Helen, was a tropical storm that affected China and Vietnam around the same area as Nuri two months prior.
+Severe Tropical Storm Higos, (Note: The name Higos (Chamorro: higos, [higos]) was contributed by the United States and means fig in Chamorro.) known in the Philippines as Tropical Depression Helen, was a tropical storm that affected China and Vietnam around the same area as Nuri two months prior.
 Higos formed from a tropical disturbance north of Luzon, the Philippines, on August 16.
 The storm tracked northeast and quickly intensified, becoming a tropical storm on August 17.
 The storm made landfall in Zhuhai, Guangdong at peak intensity on August 19, and quickly weakened soon after.
 Higos killed 7 people and caused 45 billion đồng (US$2 million) in damages in Vietnam.
 Higos also caused more than US$140 million in damages, but no fatalities in China.

 Meteorological history

 A new tropical depression formed from the Intertropical Convergence Zone east of Luzon on August 16.
 At 15:00 UTC, the PAGASA named the system Helen and began issuing severe weather bulletins for the tropical depression, but dropped the alerts as Helen left the Philippine area of responsibility after 4 hours.
 Around 21:00 UTC, JTWC issued the first Tropical Cyclone Formation Alert on the developing tropical depression.
 Early on the next day, JTWC followed suit from JMA and PAGASA by upgrading the system into Tropical Depression 08W.
 Shortly after, Helen intensified into a tropical storm and were given the name Higos by the JMA.
 Later in the day, the Joint Typhoon Warning Center also upgraded Higos into a tropical storm.
 JMA eventually upgraded the system to a severe tropical storm by evening that day.
 The Hong Kong Observatory and Macau Meteorological and Geophysical Bureau upgraded Higos into a marginal typhoon prior to landfall, with sustained hurricane-force winds in Macau indicating such an intensity.
 Higos made landfall over Zhuhai, Guangdong at peak intensity at around 06:00 CST on August 19 (22:00 UTC on August 18).
 After landfall, Higos quickly weakened soon after and would dissipate in Guizhou, China on August 20.